A BRIEF HISTORY OF GAMES AND PASTIMES

 In 1900 Frank Hornby invented a toy called Meccano.
 In 1907 Robert Baden-Powell formed the boy scouts.
 In 1910 the girl guides were formed.

 The first crossword was devised in 1913 by Arthur Wynne.
-Monopoly was introduced in 1934.
-It was followed by Scrabble in 1948, Cluedo in 1949 and Twister in 1966.
+Monopoly was introduced in 1935.
+It was followed Cluedo in 1949 and Twister in 1966.
+Rubik's cube was invented in 1974 but it was launched internationally in 1980.
 Trivial Pursuit was introduced in 1982 and Pictionary followed in 1985.

 Meanwhile the first Grand Prix was held in 1906 and the first Le Mans 24 hour race was held in 1923.
 The famous basketball team the Harlem Globetrotters was founded in 1927.

 Personal computers became common in the 1980s.
-The internet became common in the 1990s and playing games online like scrabble and nine mens morris became popular.
-Furthermore in the late 20th century gardening became a very popular pastime.
-So did DIY.
+The internet became common in the 1990s and playing games online like scrabble and nine men's morris became popular.

 In the 2000s a number game called sudoku became popular in Britain.

 In the early 21st century playing games on the internet became a popular pastime.
-The number of people with access to the internet exploded and playing games like bingo online became very popular.
+The number of people with access to the internet exploded and playing games like bingoonline became very popular.
+Over the years the sites developed and allow the players different payment methods, to chat, share their results and more. newcasinosonline.co and other online casinos review sites update on all latest innovations in this field.
+Around about 2015 with the introduction of smartphone technology mobile casino games became very popular in the UK.

 A friends cycling and walking blog